 The level of education required to work in the field of science depends on the branch and role pursued.
 Biochemists and biophysicists need a PhD, whereas epidemiologists require a master's degree, though some have a doctoral degree in Epidemiology or Medicine.
 Geoscientists need at least a bachelor’s degree.
 Nuclear technicians only need an associate degree, but some pursue a four-year degree anyway.

-So there you have it—the top 10 career fields in the United States!
-We hope this helps you carve out a career path that you’re excited about.
-Thanks to the Bureau of Labor Statistics for all of this wonderful data!
+There you have it—the top 10 career fields in the United States right now, plus possible roles, average salaries, and education requirements!
+We hope all this info helps you carve out a career path that you’re excited about.
+Thanks to the Bureau of Labor Statistics for all of this wonderful data, and best of luck in your major and college search!

-If you want more help deciding what to study in school, explore our content on choosing a major.
+If you need more help deciding what to study in college, check out our "choosing a major" tag to find more helpful articles and advice.